alexdevdavis/js-refactoring-solo/the-refactor.md

 ### Helping Hands 🙌

-- Looking next to the helper functions, I felt that `validateTransactions` was being a bit lazy, so made it perform the one job assigned to it.
+- Looking now to the helper functions, I felt that `validateTransactions` was being a bit lazy, so made it perform the one job assigned to it.

 - In `sortItemsByCount`, initially, I removed `itemOne > itemTwo` from the sort callback, as `-(itemOne <= itemTwo)` was sufficient to pass the tests.
 It then occurred to me that this wouldn't account for case-sensitivity, so swapped it out for the `String` specialist `localeCompare`.
 More reliable, and the right tool for the job.

-## 🧹 3.
+## 🧹 Stage 3.
 Tidying Up

 - Finally, I ensured that all callbacks use arrow functions, for readability, and used space to clearly set out the 'signposts' of data flow.